josephnovakgeology-cyber/core-composite/docs/user_guide.md

 <img width="1911" height="1127" alt="image" src="https://github.com/user-attachments/assets/351535aa-faac-4620-af6f-18d0d5c1933e" />

-If you have not already, go ahead and download the
+If you have not already, go ahead and download the "image_processing_demo.py" script from GitHub.
+The file path is: core_composite/demos/core_photo_analysis_demo_files/image_processing_demo.py

 Use the folder button on the top left side to open the demo script.